 4. NATURE OF DATA PROVISION

-The provision of personal data through registration forms and the sending of communications to the email addresses on the Website for requesting information is optional.
+The provision of personal data and the sending of communications to the email addresses on the Website for requesting information is optional.
 However, in the event of failure to provide the requested data, ENEA will not be able to provide the User with services that may be requested.

 5. TYPES OF DATA PROCESSED

 5.1.
 Navigation data

 During their normal operation, the computer systems and applications used to operate this Website acquire some data (whose transmission is implicit in the use of Internet communication protocols) that are not associated with directly identifiable users.